-STPR2 is influenced by a number of government policies, strategies and commitments.
+The STPR2 is influenced by legislative requirements and a number of government policies, strategies and commitments.
 These include, but are not limited to:

-- NTS2 and its associated Delivery Plan provides the national transport policy framework, setting out a clear vision of a sustainable, inclusive, safe and accessible transport system which helps deliver a healthier, fairer and more prosperous Scotland for communities, businesses and visitors; - The Climate Change Plan Update reflects the ambition of the new targets set in the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019.
-These comprise the reduction of Scotland's greenhouse gas emissions to net zero by 2045 at the latest; - The second Cleaner Air For Scotland strategy sets out how the Scottish Government will deliver further air quality improvements over the next five years; - NPF4 puts planning at the heart of delivering green, inclusive and long-term sustainable development in Scotland.
-As the NPF4 (draft) has been developed alongside the Infrastructure Investment Plan and STPR2, it embeds the importance of "place" across land-use planning and transport.
-NPF4 also sets the context for developing an investment programme that is aligned with the Sustainable Travel Hierarchy presented in the NTS2; - The Bute House Agreement details collaboration between the Scottish Government and the Scottish Green Party Parliamentary Group on the climate emergency, economic recovery, child poverty, the natural environment, energy and the constitution in relation to building a green economic recovery from COVID-19 over the next five years.
+- The NTS2 and its associated Delivery Plans provides the national transport policy framework, setting out a clear vision of a sustainable, inclusive, safe and accessible transport system which helps deliver a healthier, fairer and more prosperous Scotland for communities, businesses and visitors; - The Climate Change Plan Update reflects the ambition of the new targets set in the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019.
+These comprise the reduction of Scotland's greenhouse gas emissions to net zero by 2045 at the latest; - The second Cleaner Air for Scotland Strategy sets out how the Scottish Government will deliver further air quality improvements over the next five years; - The Revised Draft NPF4 puts planning at the heart of delivering green, inclusive and long-term sustainable development in Scotland.
+As the NPF4 has been developed alongside the Infrastructure Investment Plan and the STPR2, it embeds the importance of "place" across land-use planning and transport.
+The Revised Draft NPF4 also sets the context for developing an investment programme that is aligned with the Sustainable Travel Hierarchy presented in the NTS2; - The Bute House Agreement details collaboration between the Scottish Government and the Scottish Green Party Parliamentary Group on the climate emergency, economic recovery, child poverty, the natural environment, energy and the constitution in relation to building a green economic recovery from COVID-19 over the next five years.

-3. Impact Assessment Requirements
+3. Impact Assessment and Consultation Requirements

-STPR2 is accompanied by various assessments that are integrated into each stage of STPR2 development.
+The STPR2 is accompanied by various assessments that have been integrated into each stage of STPR2 development.
 These comprise a Strategic Environmental Assessment (SEA), a Habitats Regulation Appraisal, an Equality Impact Assessment (EqIA), a Child Rights and Wellbeing Impact Assessment (CRWIA), an Island Communities Impact Assessment (ICIA) and a Fairer Scotland Duty Assessment (FSDA).
-These impact assessments interact with each other, complement each other and ensure the STPR2 is environmentally sustainable and socially equitable.
+These assessments interact with each other, complement each other and ensure the STPR2 is environmentally sustainable and socially equitable.
 They share baseline data wherever possible.

-Figure 2 shows the impact assessments required for STPR2.
+Figure 2 shows the impact assessments required for the STPR2.
 Individual technical reports have been produced for each impact assessment and these are available at Strategic Transport Projects Review 2.

+Equality Impact

+Assessment

-Equality Impact Strategic Assessment Environmental Assessment (SEA) Child Rights and Wellbeing Impact Assessment Social and Equalities Assessments Island Communities Impact Assessment Habitats Regulation Fairer Scotland Appraisal Duty Assessment
+Child Rights and Wellbeing Impact Assessment

-Figure 2: STPR2 Impact Assessments
+Island Communities Impact Assessment

+Fairer Scotland

+Duty Assessment